Opus Performing Arts

 - Safety is a top priority.

-- With Pilates and Conditioning a required class for our upper ballet levels, we make sure students have the strength and flexibility that is crucial to training.
+- We place emphasis on the fact that students must have the strength and flexibility that is crucial to training.
 Creating the routine of cross-training will continue to benefit dancers through their dance career.

 - Teaching students self-care before and after class is something that will help prevent injuries and give them tools to take with them beyond their training at Opus.